What is the Management Discussion and Analysis?

 Comparison between Companies

 An investor can compare Management Discussion and Analysis reports of different companies to get a snapshot of their strengths and weaknesses.
-It becomes easy to compare them and helps him to decide the best company for investment purposes.
+It becomes easy to compare them and helps him decide on the best company for investment purposes.
 The reports help an investor to get a long-term insight into the viability and future of businesses and not just the immediate present.
 Hence, it helps in building a long-term investment portfolio rather than just mere profit-booking.